vishakhadhonde9/Docker-/Introduction to DevOps.md

 - Get Feedback: Show the progress to customers or stakeholders at the end of the sprint.
 - Repeat: Use the feedback to plan the next sprint and improve the software.

+### Disadvantages -
+- Requires Skilled Teams: Relies on experienced teams for success.
+- Less Predictability: Hard to estimate timelines and budgets due to changing requirements.
+- Limited Documentation: Focus on working software may lead to insufficient documentation.
+- Time-Consuming Meetings: Frequent meetings can take up significant time.
+- Scope Creep: Continuous changes may lead to uncontrolled growth in project scope.

 # DevOps -
 - DevOps Model is a software development approach that combines Development (Dev) and Operations (Ops) teams to work collaboratively throughout the entire software development lifecycle.